Air song is a plaster model of a sculpture designed for the Navy Pier in Chicago during the sculpture walk.

-The wind on the navy pier was always strong, coming off of lake Michigan and it seemed the perfect non electrical source of power
+The wind on the navy pier was always strong, coming off of lake Michigan, and it seemed the perfect nonelectrical power source.

-No matter which sculpture children would see, they would always want to interact with the work irregardless of the piece being designed for interaction or not.
+No matter which sculpture children see, they would always want to interact with the work regardless of whether the piece was designed for interaction.

-This seemed to make every work a kind of abstract monkey bar and the nautical theme of the large aeration pipes that sit atop of ship decks is a strong sculptural form which both brings air into the bow of ships and releases air.
+This seemed to make every work a kind of abstract monkey bar, and the nautical theme of the large aeration pipes that sit atop ship decks that brings air into the bow of ships and release air.